 Holiday pay - what you’re entitled to

-If you work, you’ll be entitled to paid holiday.
+If you work, you’re entitled to paid holiday.
 It doesn’t matter what type of work you do - for example, full-time, part-time, agency or casual work.

 The only situation where you won’t be entitled to paid holiday is if you’re self-employed (you run your own business).